dfinity/dre/release-controller/README.md

 To resolve, you'll need to manually label all the commits that commit-annotator is struggling with.

+> [!CAUTION]
+> Do not annotate commits reported by release-controller!
+> This will break commit-annotator and then you'll end up having to annotate more commits manually.
+> Instead, see if commit-annotator is stuck on certain commit and annotate that one.

 Example error message in commit-annotator.

 ```